mui/material-ui/docs/src/pages/css-in-js/basics/basics.md

 ## Getting started

-Because taste and colours are not always the same, we are proving 3 different APIs.
+We provide 3 different APIs.
 They all share the same underlying logic.

 ### Hook API